Unbreakable (2019 Filipino film)

-Unbreakable is a 2019 Filipino romantic drama film directed by Mae Cruz-Alviar starring Angelica Panganiban, Bea Alonzo and Richard Gutierrez.
-The film was released to mixed-to-positive reviews but the over dramatization in the story was criticised.
+Unbreakable is a 2019 Filipino romantic drama film directed by Mae Cruz-Alviar and written by Vanessa R. Valdez from an original screenplay concept she co-developed with Kris Ann dela Peña and Patrick R. Valencia.
+The film stars Angelica Panganiban, Bea Alonzo, and Richard Gutierrez.

+Produced and distributed by ABS-CBN Film Productions, the film, released theatrically on November 27, 2019, received mixed-to-positive reviews, but the over-dramatization in the story was criticised.

 Plot

 2005

 Then aged-18, Mariel Salvador and Deena Yambao become friends in college.
 While Mariel is an IT major, Deena is more impulsive and keeps changing majors and is insistent on having a boyfriend.
 No matter what happened in life, they vowed to maintain their friendship.

 2012

 Mariel is set to marry photographer-cum-businessman Justin Saavedra.
 Deena, who eventually became a nurse in Norway, goes to a wedding in the Philippines as a maid of honour where she meets Justin's brother Bene Saavedra.
 Issues arise when Justin and Bene's mother, Helen Saavedra takes a liking for Deena while having a grudge against Mariel.

 Whether their desires in love affect their friendship form the rest of the story.